4Z1KD/omnipyrig/README.md

-# omnipyrig 🍄
+# omnipyrig 📻

-A python wrapper for the amazing OmniRig 📻
+A package that allows the deveplopment of amateur radio applications using the amazing Omni-Rig library

 # prerequisite 🖐️
 1. OmniRig (http://dxatlas.com/omnirig/)